-Program 5.2 Affirmatively Furthering Fair Housing Fair Housing Issues (in order of priority) Contributing Factors Goals Strategies and Meaningful Actions 1.
-Disproportionate Need experienced by Hispanic Households.
-Disproportionate housing need related to cost burden and overcrowding is experienced by Hispanic households. ▪ Location and type of housing (affordable, rental, large units) ▪ Inadequate supply/production of affordable housing ▪ High cost of land development in the region. ▪ Geographic limits to expanding housing development (size of City and oil extraction activities). ▪ Displacement of residents due to economic pressures ▪ Lack of rental relief programs ▪ Limited economic mobility opportunities Create new affordable housing that addresses a diversity of lower income housing needs. ▪ Adopt a policy that new housing developments must implement an Affirmative Fair Housing Marketing Plan, a plan that describes specific steps that will be taken by developers to ensure that renters and buyers who are unlikely to apply for housing without special outreach have equal access to housing opportunities available in new housing developments (Program 5.2, adopt the Plan and policy by December 2022). ▪ Adopt Specific Plans for the Orange Bluff and Walnut Bluff Neighborhoods that expand affordable housing opportunities (Program 2.14, adopt Special Planning area 7 with adjusted developments standards for the Walnut Bluff and Orange Bluff sites by October 2022, select developers for affordable sites by December 2022). ▪ Identify housing rehabilitation resources for Signal Hill property owners (Program 4.2, Conduct annual outreach and marketing of available State, regional, and local public and private housing rehabilitation resources through workshops, seminars, social media platforms, 1 outreach activity per year; target outreach to homeowners in geographic areas of higher need or lower income as well as local homeowner associations).
+Program 5.2 Affirmatively Furthering Fair Housing Fair Housing Issues (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe 34.
+1. Disproportionate Need experienced by Hispanic Households.
+Disproportionate housing need related to cost burden and overcrowding is experienced by Hispanic households. ▪ Location and type of housing (affordable, rental, large units) ▪ Inadequate supply/production of affordable housing ▪ High cost of land development in the region. ▪ Geographic limits to expanding housing development (size of City and oil extraction activities). ▪ Displacement of residents due to economic pressures ▪ Lack of rental relief programs ▪ Limited economic mobility opportunities Create new affordable housing that addresses a diversity of lower income housing needs.
+1a.
+Adopt a policy that new housing developments must implement an Affirmative Fair Housing Marketing Plan, a plan that describes specific steps that will be taken by developers to ensure that renters and buyers who are unlikely to apply for housing without special outreach have equal access to housing opportunities available in new housing developments.
+1b.
+Adopt Specific Plans for the Orange Bluff and Walnut Bluff Neighborhoods that expand affordable housing opportunities.
+1c.
+Identify housing rehabilitation resources for Signal Hill property owners.
+1a.
+Create and adopt the Affirmative Fair Housing Marketing Plan and policy by December 2022.
+Identify the segments of the eligible population which are least likely to seek housing without special outreach efforts.
+Identify indicators to be used to measure the success of the marketing program.
+Advertise and promote City's Affirmative Fair Housing Marketing Plan through the City website, the Diversity Coalition Committee, workshops, seminars, and social media platforms.
+Target outreach to affordable housing residents, apartment/rental managers, housing assistance service providers, and geographic areas of higher need or lower income; update City website with Affirmative Fair Housing Marketing Plan information by December 2022.
+Send direct outreach related to Affirmative Fair Housing Marketing Plan to affordable housing residents, apartment/rental managers, and housing assistance service providers by June 2023.
+Disseminate information at three City meetings, workshops, or seminars annually.
+1a. (from Program 2.4) Establish a centralized, one-stop housing inquiry location to provide information on housing issues and resources including but not limited to all affordable housing citywide, available housing assistance programs, and fair housing/tenant protection information.
+1b. (from Program 1.1) Adopt Special Purpose Housing Specific Plan (SP-7) with adjusted developments standards for the Walnut Bluff and